tnichols217/notes/AIQS 100/comic/draft.md

 ## Panel 2

-Old town, dirt roads, rundown buildings, one coffee shop, van parked o
+Old town, dirt roads, rundown buildings
+- one coffee shop
+- same van parked off to the left
+- Yoo standing somewhat in the middle